mrgoraya/mrgoraya/README.md

 # 💫 About Me:

-Hello, I'm Mehran Rasheed, a skilled software developer based in Hamburg Germany, with a passion for front-end and back-end web development.
-<br><br>
 My expertise lies in HTML, CSS, and JavaScript, along with a strong understanding of TypeScript.
 I am proficient in using popular UI libraries like Material UI and Chakra UI to create visually appealing and user-friendly interfaces.
 <br><br>
 🔭 When it comes to building robust web applications, I have extensive experience with React, Node.js, and Express.js.
 I am adept at leveraging the power of React to develop scalable and dynamic user interfaces.
 Additionally, I have a solid understanding of server-side development using Node.js and Express.js, allowing me to build efficient and reliable backend systems.